 Asking family or friends for support – or just talking to others about how you feel – can take the pressure off too.

 If you’re feeling frustrated, distressed or like you can’t cope, put your child in a safe place – for example, a cot or bed – and take some time out until you feel calmer.
 Or ask someone else to look after your child for a while.
 Never shake a baby or child.
 It can cause bleeding inside the brain and likely permanent brain damage.
 It’s OK to ask for help.
 If you’re having trouble coping, call your local Parentline.

 Looking after yourself by getting support

-A range of services can help you as you adjust to being a parent.
+A range of services can help you as you navigate the challenges that come with raising children.
 You can get free parenting advice in every state of Australia by calling a parenting hotline.
 There are also many services and support options that can help you.